walterdonda/vikingo-dependencies/README.md

-# vikingo-docker
+# vikingo-powershell
-Implementation of docker compose for Vikingo Software (Bambú Estudio Software).
-Deployment can be done easily using powershell.
+Execute a series of tasks for Vikingo Software (Bambú Estudio Software).
+Deployment of the client-server configuration can be done easily using powershell.